stella-chmt/resume/English.md

 WORK EXPERIENCE
 --
-* Ericsson, China    January 2020 - Present
+* Ericsson(Consultant), China    January 2020 - Present
   * Responsible for the project management of a 6 members' Scrum team as the team's Scrum Master and facilitated the team through all stages from forming to performing.
   * Analyzed business requirements, performed test analysis and executed functional testing to uncover defects and propose improvements for features assigned to team.